-23. SHARE-BASED PAYMENT
+22. SHARE-BASED PAYMENT

-Under the Maple Leaf Foods Share Option Plan in effect as at December 31, 2021, the Company may grant options to its employees and employees of its subsidiaries to purchase shares of common stock.
-Under the Maple Leaf Foods Restricted Share Unit Plan (adopted in 2006) ("the 2006 Plan") in effect as at December 31, 2021, the Company may grant RSUs and PSUs to its employees and employees of its subsidiaries entitling employees to receive common shares or cash at the Company's option.
+Under the Maple Leaf Foods Share Option Plans in effect as at December 31, 2022, the Company may grant options to its employees and employees of its subsidiaries to purchase shares of common stock.
+Under the Maple Leaf Foods Restricted Share Unit Plan in effect as at December 31, 2022, the Company may grant RSUs and PSUs to its employees and employees of its subsidiaries entitling employees to receive common shares or cash at the Company's option.
 Options, RSUs, and PSUs are granted from time to time by the Human Resources and Compensation Committee or by the Board of Directors on the recommendation of the Human Resources and Compensation Committee.
 The vesting conditions for options, RSUs, and PSUs are specified by the Board of Directors and may include the continued service of the employee with the Company and/or other criteria based on measures of the Company's performance.